codam-coding-college/MLX42/README.md

  - Yes, MLX42 adheres 99.98% to the latest norme.
  - 100% Documented, making it very beginner-friendly and easy to use.
  - Running with OpenGL 3.3.
+ - Proper struct types, no longer are images and the mlx handle just `void*`

 ## Installation